danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

        http://localhost:8081/subjects/test-topic-value/versions
   ```

-#### Managing Schema Compatibility
-- Adjust compatibility settings within the Schema Registry to ensure consumer compatibility with updated schemas.

 #### Avro in Kafka Producers and Consumers
 - Utilize Avro serializers and deserializers in Kafka clients, integrating seamlessly with the Schema Registry for schema management.

-### Best Practices for Schema Management

-- **Forward Planning**: Design schemas with evolution in mind, utilizing Avro's capabilities for adding, removing, and modifying fields without disrupting existing consumers.
-- **Compatibility Settings**: Leverage Schema Registry's compatibility checks to avoid introducing incompatible schema changes.

-When using Avro or other schema formats, managing schemas and their evolution is essential:

-The default compatibility type in Confluent Schema Registry is **BACKWARD**.
-Allowed changes for BACKWARD compatibility are:

-- Deleting fields
-- Adding optional fields

-BACKWARD compatibility means that consumers using the new schema X can read data produced with the new schema X or the previous schema X - 1.

-### Troubleshooting Common Issues

-- **Compatibility Conflicts**: Address schema compatibility issues by revising the compatibility levels or schema changes.
-- **Configuration Missteps**: Ensure proper configuration of Kafka clients for Avro serialization and Schema Registry integration.

 ### Essential Schema Registry and Avro Operations